Antimalarial Medicines for Lupus

 How It Works

 These medicines reduce inflammation.
-(While they are also used to prevent or treat malaria, there is no known relationship between lupus and malaria.)
+(They are also used to prevent or treat malaria, but there is no known relationship between lupus and malaria.)

 Why It Is Used

-These medicines may be used together with anti-inflammatory drugs or corticosteroids.
-Using them may allow you to reduce the dose of steroids to a level that causes fewer or less bothersome side effects.
+These medicines may be used together with anti-inflammatory drugs (NSAIDs), corticosteroids, or medicines that suppress the immune system.
+Using them may allow you to reduce the dose of other medicines to a level that causes fewer or less bothersome side effects.

 How Well It Works

 Hydroxychloroquine seems to help reduce fatigue and malaise (generally not feeling well).
-But it can take a few months to notice this effect.2
+But it can take a few months to notice this effect.3

 See Drug Reference for a full list of side effects.
 (Drug Reference is not available in all systems.)